weaveworks/weave-gitops-private/docs/adrs/0007-directory-layout.md

     * kubernetes manifests
     * helm charts
     * other profiles.
-* **Version** an app or profile may append `@semver` to the name in order to indicate a new version.
+* **Version** an app or profile may append `@semver` to the name to indicate a new version.
 Note: the use of versions is optional.
+Their use would likely only be used in environments where the list of applications is small and change infrequently.
+See the FAQ below on using branches or tags to achieve a more traditional git experience.

 ### FAQ
 **Q. I have a few manifests, what's the easiest way to deploy them?**